srozange/devoxx2020-contract-testing/README.md

             messagingContentType(applicationJson())
         }
     ```
-- You can now run again the test `CheckoutApplicationTests` to check that the message is sent
+- You can now run again the test `ContractVerifierTest` to check that the message is sent
 - mvn install for making stub accessible for the message consumer

 In delivery project: